sairamsrinivasan/simple-file-processor/API.md

 #### POST - /file/upload

-The upload API is the entry point for the file upload, storage, and processing flows.
-Currently, the upload API limits the file size to 10MB
+The file-upload API is the entry point for the file upload, storage, and processing flows.
+Currently, the upload API limits the file size to 10MB and is stored in the local file system, underneath the uploads directory.

+The service utilizes a background job processor to process uploaded content based on the content type.
+- For video uploads, metadata generation is automatically done for you assuming that you were able to successfully set up application with redis.

 + Request